Whiteknight/Acquaintance/docs/PubSub.md

 messageBus.Publish<MyMessage>("A.B.*", message);
 ```

 Wildcard topics are only valid for publishing.
 You cannot subscribe with a topic containing a wildcard.
+You can subscribe to all topics and filter out the ones you don't want to listen on, but this may incur a performance penalty.

 ## Publishing